survivejs/webpack-book/manuscript/developing_with_webpack/05_linting.md

 ## EditorConfig

 [EditorConfig](http://editorconfig.org/) allows you to maintain a consistent coding style across different IDEs and editors.
 Some even come with built-in support.
-For others, you have to install a separate plugin.
+For others, you should install a separate plugin.
 In addition, you'll need to set up a file like this:

 **.editorconfig**